amaembo/streamex/CHEATSHEET.md

 What I want | How to get it
 --- | ---
-Take stream elements while the condition is true | `any.takeWhile()` Skip stream elements while the condition is true | `any.dropWhile()` Work-around parallel stream skip bug prior to Java 8u60 | `any.skipOrdered()`
+Extract first stream element and use it to alternate the rest of the stream | `StreamEx.headTail()` Define almost any custom intermediate operation recursively | `StreamEx.headTail()` Take stream elements while the condition is true | `any.takeWhile()` Skip stream elements while the condition is true | `any.dropWhile()` Work-around parallel stream skip bug prior to Java 8u60 | `any.skipOrdered()`